 Legend has when the Buddha set foot in the area of Sara Buri, he went to the Kataka Mountain (2) (Phra Phutthachai Mountain) to teach a hunter,

-a reclining Buddha with the feet in an uncommon posture, with next to it a number of Gandara-styled Buddha images.
+east side is a reclining Buddha with the feet in an uncommon posture, with next to it a number of Gandara-styled Buddha images.
 Near the large

 Buddha image are gilded carvings in the rock said to be engravings by the Kings of the Chakri Dynasty on visit to Phra Phuttha Chai.
 The monastic

 Holy Mirror at the Mount of the Earth and stayed for two days.
 Then His Majesty came back down and went up to venerate the

 Without much doubt this place must have been visited by the Ayutthayan Kings during their stay at Wat Phra Phuttha Bat.
 Legend said that Phra